MejlaP/nyc-taxi-pipeline-analytics/README.md

 ---

 ## Attribution and Course Inspiration
-This project was developed as an independent, practical capstone to solidify advanced data engineering competencies.
-The core architectural concepts (Medallion Architecture) and data engineering workflows are inspired by the educational materials provided by [FILL IN AUTHOR'S NAME OR COURSE NAME].

-**Key modifications and independent additions introduced in this repository:**
+This project is based on the data engineering curriculum and architecture designed by Malvik Vaghadia in the course "Azure Databricks and Spark SQL (Python)".
+While the core architectural framework (Medallion layers), database schemas, analytical assignment questions, and code logic were provided by the instructor, the hands-on setup, debugging, and execution within this repository were performed independently.

+**My independent contributions and development workflow:**
+1. **Hands-on Implementation:** Independently wrote the logic for data transformations and the Exploratory Data Analysis (EDA) based on the instructor's business questions, followed by self-correction and code optimization against the course reference solutions.
+2. **New Dataset & Timeline:** Applied the entire methodology to a completely different and newer time frame (H2 2025), requiring separate data validation of late-2025 taxi records.
-1. **Environment Adaptation:** Optimized the workload configurations specifically to run efficiently inside the resource-constrained Databricks Community Edition environment.
+3. **Environment Adaptation:** Configured and optimized the execution of all notebooks to run properly within the strict resource and compute constraints of the free Databricks Community Edition utilizing Unity Catalog.
-2. **Custom Historical Dataset:** Implemented using a completely independent time frame (H2 2025), which required rewriting data verification checks and edge-case validations.
-3. **Enriched Documentation:** All notebooks are supplemented with custom technical markdown cells and execution logs.
-4. **Independent EDA Module:** Designed and executed a full Exploratory Data Analysis module featuring custom time-series correlation charts built entirely outside the mandatory scope of the original curriculum.